Yanguya995/aigroup_calenderevent_app/README.md

 # aigroup_calenderevent_app
 Application creates calender events using voice commands

-There is a jenkins build
+There is a working jenkins build